Education with a Global Perspective

 - An essay (topics can be found here).
 Students interested in the MBA program will need to write a 600-word essay (more information can be found here).

 - One letter of recommendation (a template of the recommendation form can be found here)

 - Updated curriculum vitae

 - Copy of a valid passport

-5. An in-person or virtual interview with the head of the department you are applying for is an admissions requirement.
-Your admissions officer will help you organize the interview.
+5. An in-person or virtual interview with the head of the academic department is required.
+Your admissions officer will help organize the interview.

 An admissions decision cannot be made without supporting documents.
 It is the applicant’s responsibility to make sure that all necessary documentation is submitted to the Admissions Office in a timely manner.
 All applicants will be contacted via e-mail upon receipt of an official online application.
 Once all documents are submitted and the interview has been completed, an admissions decision will be made.

 Successful applicants will receive an acceptance e-mail is sent and a complete acceptance packet by post.
 Please make sure to state a current and complete mailing address including zip code, city and country on the application form including a contact phone number.

 Due to Austrian accreditation requirements, graduate students must complete one of the following courses depending on their desired degree:

 - International Relations and Marketing students: 6000 integrated studies in their relevant field